Cowboys–Eagles rivalry

 The Cowboys–Eagles rivalry is a National Football League (NFL) rivalry between the Dallas Cowboys and Philadelphia Eagles.

-The Cowboys became a part of the NFL in the 1960 season; however, it was in the subsequent season that they transitioned to the NFL Eastern Conference, establishing a divisional rivalry with the Eagles and competing in two matchups each year ever since.
+The Cowboys joined the NFL as an expansion team in 1960 season and were placed in the NFL Western Conference, where they faced the Eagles for the first time.
+In 1961, Dallas was moved to the NFL Eastern Conference, resulting in two annual meetings with Philadelphia.
+Following the AFL–NFL merger in 1970, both teams were placed in the NFC East, where they have remained divisional opponents.
+During the 1970s, the Cowboys held a significant advantage in the series, compiling a 17–3 record against the Eagles and establishing a substantial lead in the overall rivalry.

 The rivalry has been filled with bitterly contested games that are typical of the NFC East.
 The matchups have been the most frequently featured on NBC Sunday Night Football with a total of 16.

-The Cowboys lead the overall series, 74–59.
+The Cowboys lead the overall series, 75–59.
 The two teams have met four times in the playoffs, with the Cowboys holding a 3–1 record.

 Notable moments

 A customized DeSean Jackson jersey being worn by an Eagles fan, with "Dallas sucks" instead in the nameplate area, at a 2019 home game at Lincoln Financial Field.